adverML/SpectralDef_Framework/README.md

 #### Model download

-To get the weights for all networks for CIFAR-10 and CIFAR-100, ImageNet and CelebaHQ download:
+To get the weights for all networks for CIFAR-10 (WideResNet 28-10 is already in this repository) and CIFAR-100, ImageNet and CelebaHQ download:

 1. [Kaggle Download Weights](https://www.kaggle.com/j53t3r/weights)
-2. Copy the weights into `data/weights/`.
+2. Copy the weights into `checkpoint/`.

 In case of troubles, adapt the paths in `conf/global_settings.py`.
 You are welcome to create an issue on Github.